ReShift-Tools/ReShift-Tools.github.io/docs/QADE-Basics/Subsystem/MissionSubsystem.md

  Returns an array of **Cancelled Missions**.

-## Dialogue Subsystem Objective Functions
+## Mission Subsystem Objective Functions
 <hr  />

  ### Get All Selected Objectives